kyungjae-lee/engineers-notebook/operating-systems/process-state-models-and-control.md

   A process in the Blocked state has been context switched and therefore does not consume CPU clock cycles.

-  There are data structures (e.g., blocked queue, event queue) associated with the Blocked state that helps the OS manage the processes in the Blocked state.
+  There are data structures (e.g., blocked queue, event queue) associated with the Blocked state that help the OS manage the processes in the Blocked state.
 If there are multiple events, multiple data structures can be introduced to manage the processes waiting on them.

 * **Exit** - a process has completed and its PCB storage can be reclaimed (resources allocated for the process are now ready to be cleaned up)